-If you’ve been following along from the very beginning, you’ll know that my European culinary adventure began with an afternoon tea post, and so it seems fitting that it will end with an afternoon tea post: not an ordinary one, but a luxury, 5 star experience at The Gleneagles Hotel.
+If you’ve been following along from the very beginning, you’ll know that my European culinary adventure began with an afternoon tea post.
+So it seems fitting that it will end with an afternoon tea post.
+This is not just any old afternoon tea, but a luxury, 5 star experience at The Gleneagles Hotel.

 Disclosure: I was hosted for afternoon tea for two by the Gleneagles Hotel and Airportag agreed to send me two, 16″ tote bags; as always, all opinions are my own.

 I shared The Pollock House, The Craigard Tea Room and Geilston Garden with you recently, and explained that the next day would be the final day of my culinary tour.
-My anticipation for afternoon tea at Gleneagles, was tinged with a little sadness, knowing that my journey was coming to an end.
+My anticipation for afternoon tea at Gleneagles, was tinged with a little sadness.
+I knew that my journey was coming to an end.
 I had invited my “cousin-in-law,” Helen, to join me for tea, and it should suffice to say that I didn’t need to twist her arm.

-We left Glasgow with lots of time to spare on that rainy afternoon, but little did we realize that I had programmed my phone to take us to The Kelpies, and not Gleneagles!
-It was when we were apparently arriving at our destination and Helen took this shot, that we suspected what I’d done.
+We left Glasgow with lots of time to spare on that rainy afternoon.
+However, little did we realize that I had programmed my phone to take us to The Kelpies, and not Gleneagles!
+It was when we were apparently arriving at our destination and Helen took this shot, that we suspected something was awry.
 Oops.